jinyus/dart_beacon/packages/state_beacon_core/README.md

 This beacon will recompute its value every time one of it's dependencies change.

 If `shouldSleep` is `true`(default), the callback will not execute if the beacon is no longer being watched.
-It will resume executing once a listener is added or it's value is accessed.
+It will resume executing once a listener is added or its value is accessed.

 If `supportConditional` is `false`(default: true), it will only look dependencies on its first run.
 This means once a beacon is added as a dependency, it will not be removed even if it's no longer used and no new dependencies will be added.
 This can be used a performance optimization.